stich86/lpac-libmbim-wrapper/README.md

 Look at **profileManagementOperation** type `delete` and take not of `seqNumber` value, then issue the notification command to release the eSIM profile:

-`./wrapper.py notification process 5 -r` <-- this will tell remote SM-DS server to release eSIM profile for ICCID `8939XXXXXXXXXXXXXXX`.
+`lpac-mbim --device=/dev//dev/wwan0mbim0 notification process 5 -r` <-- this will tell remote SM-DS server to release eSIM profile for ICCID `8939XXXXXXXXXXXXXXX`.

-`./wrapper.py notification process 9 -r` <-- this will tell remote SM-DS server to release eSIM profile for ICCID `8931XXXXXXXXXXXXXXX`.
+`lpac-mbim --device=/dev//dev/wwan0mbim0 notification process 9 -r` <-- this will tell remote SM-DS server to release eSIM profile for ICCID `8931XXXXXXXXXXXXXXX`.

 The flag `-r` will remove the task from the list.